puzo79/gSchool-hello/README.md

 >just switched over from g-cloud to softlayer so site probably down.

 [personal website](http://kmwinndevelopment.com/)
->made this a few years ago and totally forgot my ssh info, so has not been updated in some time.
+>made this a few years ago and totally forgot my ssh info, so has not been updated in a long time.
+Sorry for all this amateur hour nonsense.